esprfid/esp-rfid/README.md

 * [Official ESP-RFID Relay Board](https://www.tindie.com/products/nardev/esp-rfid-relay-board-12v-in-esp8266-board/)
 or
 * An ESP8266 module or a development board like **WeMos D1 mini** or **NodeMcu 1.0** with at least **32Mbit Flash (equals to 4MBytes)** (ESP32 does not supported for now)
-* A MFRC522 RFID PCD Module or PN532 NFC Reader Module or Wiegand based RFID reader
+* A MFRC522 RFID PCD Module or PN532 NFC Reader Module or RDM6300 125KHz RFID Module Wiegand based RFID reader
 * A Relay Module (or you can build your own circuit)
 * n quantity of Mifare Classic 1KB (recommended due to available code base) PICCs (RFID Tags) equivalent to User Number